wangjuekate/SocialProtest_online_Instreet/README.md

 LexisNexis, ProQuest, RavenPack

 # Steps
-## utilize the label from RavenPack
+## Utilize the label from RavenPack

 We first collected the news that are 100% related to public firms.

-## link the news from RavenPack to LexisNexis
+## Link the news from RavenPack to LexisNexis

+Content matching to get the full news.

 ## Set up machine learning to categorize the news into needed categories